Disclosure: This post may contain affiliate links.

 - 1 tbsp hemp seeds

-- Mash bananas in a bowl with a fork; add maple syrup and almond butter.
+- Mash bananas in a bowl with a fork; add maple syrup, almond butter and vanilla.

 - Next, add the dry ingredients--oats, sugar, flour, chia seeds, and hemp seeds--and stir to combine.
 The dough should be thick enough to be able to roll into balls.